LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

     **Note:** It may take up to a minute for results to populate on the **Confidential search samples** Page.

-    Because Nestor already has the **eDiscover administrator** role group assignment, he is able to view eDiscovery cases created by other administrators in his organization and review the samples.
+    Because Nestor already has the **eDiscover administrator** role group assignment, he's able to view eDiscovery cases created by other administrators in his organization and review the samples.

 21. At the top right-hand corner of the screen, select the **account manager** for **Nestor Wilke** (indicated by Nestor's User profile picture ) and then select **Sign out**.